8 – 10pm – Dinner is included.

 Do you provide transport from Valencia centre?

 No, but getting to Puzol from Valencia is easy peasy and we pick you up from the train station there.
-We have set pickup times (9am – 8pm on the hour on the 27th, 28th and 29th of August) and outside of that, just let us know when you are on the train from Valencia’s central station to Puzol and we’ll do our best to pick you up.
+We have set pickup times (9am – 8pm on the hour on the 27th, 28th and 29th of August) and outside of that, email us 24 hours in advance and we’ll do our best to pick you up.
 If not, it’s a short taxi ride.
 See how to get there details for more info.

 What is the breakfast like?